-Information, advice and guidance on learning and work opportunities.
-Call 0800 900 100.
+The National Careers Service provides information, advice and guidance on learning and work opportunities.
+Call 0800 100 900.

 Unifrog is a careers platform for students in years 9-13 where they can research their pathways and career ideas.
 They can also use it to submit their university applications.
 Each student has been assigned a form code which they can use to create an account.

 With physical work experience placements difficult to secure due to the current COVID restrictions, here is a resource providing virtual work experience opportunities.

 Information on applying to university and course search.